-A soil survey of the project area should be conducted at 1:50 000 scale in accordance with section 6.1 Compilation of Land Resources Inventory (LRI) - Pre Mining Studies, of the Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995).
+Conduct a soil survey of the area that would be directly affected by project infrastructure in accordance with section 6.1, Compilation of Land Resources Inventory (LRI) - Pre Mining Studies, of the Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995).
 Undertake soil tests and laboratory analyses of representative samples down the soil profile, with particular reference to the physical and chemical properties of the materials that will influence erosion potential, storm water run-off quality, rehabilitation and agricultural productivity of the land.
-For pipeline routes, undertake the analysis and classification at least to the depth of excavation.
-Provide geotechnical information on the soils' stability and suitability for construction of project facilities.

-Describe, map and illustrate soil types and profiles according to the Australian Soil and Land Survey Field Handbook (National Committee on Soil and Terrain, 2009), Guidelines for Survey Soil and Land Resources (McKenzie et al, 2nd Ed., 2008) and Australian Soil Classification (Isbell, 2002).
+Describe, map and illustrate soil types and profiles according to the Australian Soil and Land Survey Field Handbook (National Committee on Soil and Terrain, 2009), Guidelines for Surveying Soil and Land Resources (McKenzie et al, 2nd Ed., 2008) and Australian Soil Classification (Isbell, 2002).

-Describe the depth and quality of useable topsoil and subsoil to be stripped and stockpiled for rehabilitation.
+Document the depth and quality of usable topsoil and subsoil to be stripped and stockpiled for rehabilitation.